maknoon/trusty-server/README.md

 #### Testing on the live server:
 1. Clone this repository, and make your desired changes.
-2. `$ rsync -av --exclude config.py /path/to/your/local/trusty-server trusty:trusty-server`
+2. Navigate to the parent directory of this repository and execute `$ rsync -av --exclude 'trusty-server/res/exclude.txt' /path/to/your/local/trusty-server trusty:trusty-server`
 3. ssh into the instance (see above)
 4. Execute `$ sudo apachectl restart` and restart your ssh connection; the server will then restart and you should be able to see changes by navigating to the live hostname.